Kgauza/hw/hw2/README.md

 <p align="center"><img src="./images/buddymerge.png" alt="Buddy Merge" align="middle"></p>

+## 4 Tasks

 You will use the buddy memory allocation technique for your custom allocator.
-There are numerous versions of this algorithm, we have provided skeleton code for you to implement a simple linked list of blocks.
+There are numerous versions of this algorithm, we have provided skeleton code with a structure for a simple linked list of blocks.

-## 4 Tasks

 ### 4.1 Setup